jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 Abstract Factory is a Factory of Factory of Factory Methods.

 ## Prototype
-Prototype uses the clone technique listed above.
-The GoF describe it with the method name `clone()`.
-I’m avoiding `clone()`, since `clone()` has additional connotations and baggage in Java.
+Prototype is different from Factories.
+Factory patterns often encapsulate `new` within a static method.
+Factories still need to know the class type.
+Prototype's mechanism encapsulates `new` within a non-static method.
+A new object is acquired with Prototype by calling the non-static method of an existing object, which calls its own constructor via `new` and returns a new object instance.

-When I’ve used Prototype, I’ve created a repository of breeder objects with key identifiers, such as a class name.
-The Prototype mechanism would acquire an object based upon a key name.
-If a breeder object with that key is found in the repository, then a newly object is created from the breeder and returned.
+Prototype includes a repository. _Breeder_ objects are created and added to the Prototype repository.
+Each object is identifiable via a key, which could be a name or any unique key.
+When a new object is needed, the repository is searched using the key.
+If a breeder object is found for that key, then its non-static method is called, and the object it instantiates is returned.

-Prototype has the unique feature that it can return copies of any breeder object stored in the repository without knowing their class types.
+Prototype doesn't know class types.
+It can return a new object for any breeder object in its respository.
+This makes it a flexible creational pattern when the set of possible class types aren't known in advance.

 ## Builder
 I don’t think I can describe Builder in a paragraph or two and give it justice.
 I’ll just state that it’s useful when you need to initialize and assemble a composite of objects rather than a single object instance.